Although rosacea can't be cured, treatment can help keep the symptoms under control.

 Redness and visible blood vessels (telangiectasia) can also sometimes be successfully improved with vascular laser or intense pulsed light (IPL) treatment.
 These treatments may also improve flushing.

-A referral to a dermatologist is usually required before having these treatments and they are not usually available on the NHS, so you may need to pay for them privately.
+A referral to a dermatologist is usually required before having these treatments and they're not usually available on the NHS, so you may need to pay for them privately.
 Around two to four treatments may be needed, so the overall cost may be significant.

 Laser and IPL machines produce narrow beams of light that are aimed at the visible blood vessels in the skin.
-The heat from the lasers damages the dilated veins and causes them to shrink so they are no longer visible, with minimal scarring or damage to the surrounding area.
+The heat from the lasers damages the dilated veins and causes them to shrink so they're no longer visible, with minimal scarring or damage to the surrounding area.

-Laser treatment can cause pain, but most people do not need an anaesthetic.
+Laser treatment can cause pain, but most people don't need an anaesthetic.
 Side effects of laser treatment are usually mild and can include: